s-batish/friends-quiz/README.md

 - [Free Code Camp](https://www.freecodecamp.org/news/how-to-build-a-modal-with-javascript/) was used to help show me how to make a modal.
 - [Free Code Camp](https://www.freecodecamp.org/news/refresh-the-page-in-javascript-js-reload-window-tutorial/) was also used to show me how to reload the window.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/setCustomValidity) was used to show me how to set a custom validity for the username.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) was also used to explain the setTimeout method.
 - [Stack Overflow](https://stackoverflow.com/questions/7667958/clearing-localstorage-in-javascript) was used to show me how to clear the local storage.